Gibberlings3/EndlessBG1/c#endlessbg1/readme.c#endlessbg1.german.txt

 HISTORY

+Version 20.1:
+- If Imoen is not in party and moved into Palace top floor, she should give her according greeting dialogue to the PC.
+- Install order for PI in the .ini was changed to account for Jarl's Adventure Pack v1.
+Recommended install order is now EndlessBG1 before JAP.

 Version 20:
 - Simplified Chinese version added, by Lzw104522773.
 - Denkod should not loop on first meeting if only main component is installed.